toddkitta/CortanaIntelligenceSuiteWorkshopManual/01_Exercise_1_-_Building_a_Machine_Learning_Model.md

     ![Screenshot](images/start_a_new_experiment_1.png)

 4. In the toolbar on the left, in the **Search experiment items** box, search for **import data**.
-5. Click and drag on the **Import Data** to add it to the design surface.
+5. Click and drag on the **Import Data** module to add it to the design surface.

     ![Screenshot](images/start_a_new_experiment_3.png)